John Bradfield (engineer): Honours

 Named in his honour are Bradfield highways in both Sydney and Brisbane, the Federal electorate of Bradfield, the North Shore Sewerage Bradfield Carrier in West Killara and Bradfield Senior College, a school for the creative industries in St Leonards.
 A footbridge in his home town of Ipswich, Queensland was named in his honour in 2010.

 A Fellow of the Senate of the University of Sydney, Bradfield was awarded the Peter Nicol Russell Memorial Medal by the Institution of Engineers Australia, and appointed a Companion of the Order of St Michael and St George in 1933.

 In 1934 he was awarded the Telford Medal by the Publications Committee of the Institution of Civil Engineers of London for his paper The Sydney Harbour Bridge, and its Approaches.
 In July 1936 the Institution of Civil Engineers in London elected Bradfield as a member of council representing Australia.
 In August 1940, a plaque was placed on the Story Bridge recognising the contributions of many of those involved, including Bradfield in Brisbane.
 He was awarded Queensland Institute of Engineers lifetime achievement award in 2007.

-The Bradfield Highway, which is the main roadway section of the bridge and its approaches, is named in honour of Bradfield's contribution to the bridge.
+The Bradfield Highway in Sydney, which is the main roadway section of the bridge and its approaches, is named in honour of Bradfield's contribution to the bridge.

+The locality of West Lindfield, the western part of Lindfield, was originally called Bradfield, between 1924 and 1977, and over that period, was named after John Bradfield.
+There is still a road there, called Bradfield Road.

 In March 2021 it was announced that a new city centre would be named Bradfield by the New South Wales government.
 The advanced manufacturing and airport city will be built next to Sydney's second airport at Bringelly.
 The name was selected with community input.
 A panel made the final decision to honour Bradfield's lasting impact on Sydney, including his major role in the Sydney Harbour Bridge.